PavelLukyanovich/t-user-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'ru.clevertec.user-service' is invalid and this project uses 'ru.clevertec.userservice' instead.
+* The original package name 'ru.clevertec.User-service' is invalid and this project uses 'ru.clevertec.userservice' instead.

 # Getting Started